sujit-baniya/fiber-boilerplate/README.md

 The features include:

-* Simple Basic Auth with Login,Register
+* Basic Auth with Login,Register
 * Email confirmation on Registration
 * Role based authentication using Casbin
 * File uploads